Blackwood Forest

 The Basics

-Refreshments: The Retreat serving everything from takeaway snacks to full meals as well as picnic tables on the meadow
+Refreshments: The Retreat serving everything from takeaway snacks to full meals.
+There are also picnic tables on the meadow.

 Parking: Follow the Forest Holiday signs from Larkwhistle Farm Road and go down the gravelled track.
-There is parking for non-residents near the start of the track, but you can drive on and park beside the reception, free (Postcode: SO21 3BG - W3W: idea/revamped/flex)
+There is parking for local residents near the start of the track (Postcode: SO21 3BG - W3W: ///idea.revamped.flex)

-There is a small enclosed play area next to the café
+There is a small play area next to the cafe

 The tall beech trees of Blackwood Forest provide the ideal habitat for spring bluebells.
-Forest Holidays manage a collection of log cabins here, but you do not need to be on one of their breaks to be able to enjoy some of their excellent facilities and of course, the bluebells.
+Forest Holidays manage a collection of log cabins here, but you do not need to be on one of their breaks to be able to enjoy some of the facilities such as the cafe and play area.

 The Route